-Americans now consume more bottled water than soda – even though tap water is generally safe to drink.
+Americans consume more bottled water than tap water — even though tap water is generally safe to drink.
 The current favorite in the tap water vs. bottled water fight is costing consumers and our environment.
 We’ll show you why it’s worth it to make the switch to tap water for good.

-In this article, Utopia breaks down the most important facts feeding the tap water vs. bottled water debate and shows you which is safe to drink and where.
+In this article, we breaks down the most important facts feeding the tap water vs. bottled water debate and show you which is safe to drink.
 We’ll also show you how to check whether your local tap water is safe to drink and who to contact if you have any concerns.

 Tap Water vs. Bottled Water: The Bottle Boom